-- design and complexity and/or commitment of participation required in the study protocol; - size of the patient population; - diagnostic capabilities within patient population; - eligibility criteria for the study in question; - clinical supply availability; - delays in participating site identification, qualification and subsequent activation to enroll; - perceived risks and benefits of the product candidate under study, including as a result of adverse effects observed in similar or competing therapies; - proximity and availability of clinical trial sites for prospective patients; - availability of competing therapies and clinical trials; - competition of site efforts to facilitate timely enrollment in clinical trials; - participating site motivation; - patient referral practices of physicians; - activities of patient advocacy groups; - ability to monitor patients adequately during and after treatment; and - severity of the disease under investigation.
+- design and complexity and/or commitment of participation required in the study protocol; - size of the patient population; - diagnostic capabilities within patient population;

+- eligibility criteria for the study in question; - clinical supply availability; - delays in participating site identification, qualification and subsequent activation to enroll; - perceived risks and benefits of the product candidate under study, including as a result of adverse effects observed in similar or competing therapies; - proximity and availability of clinical trial sites for prospective patients; - availability of competing therapies and clinical trials; - competition of site efforts to facilitate timely enrollment in clinical trials; - participating site motivation; - patient referral practices of physicians; - activities of patient advocacy groups; - ability to monitor patients adequately during and after treatment; and - severity of the disease under investigation.

 In particular, each of the conditions for which we plan to evaluate our product candidates are rare genetic diseases with limited patient pools from which to draw for clinical trials.
 Further, because newborn screening for these diseases is not widely adopted, and it can be difficult to diagnose these diseases in the absence of a genetic screen, we may have difficulty finding patients who are eligible to participate in our studies.
 The eligibility criteria of our clinical trials will further limit the pool of available study participants.
 Additionally, the process of finding and diagnosing patients may prove costly.
 The treating physicians in our clinical trials may also use their medical discretion in advising patients enrolled in our clinical trials to withdraw from our studies to try alternative therapies.
-In addition, the COVID-19 pandemic may impact patient ability and willingness to travel to clinical trial sites as a result of quarantines and other restrictions, which may negatively impact enrollment in our clinical trials.
+In addition, our ability to recruit and enroll patients in our clinical trials may be negatively impacted by the evolving COVID-19 pandemic, including patients' ability and willingness to travel to clinical trial sites as a result of quarantines and other restrictions.